 Investigational materials will be packaged by Pearl as summarized in Table 6-1.
-Atrovent HFA and Ventolin HFA supplies will be supplied as open-label MDIs.
+Spiriva supplies will be provided as open-label Respirat inhalers and cartridges.
+Attrovent HFA and Ventolin HFA supplies will be supplied as open-label MDIs.

 Blinded Supplies: Each MDI will be labeled with a single label.
 The foil pouch will be labeled with a one-part label.